Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.

 Pupil Premium Expenditure 2018/19

-- To continue the high level of additional staffing to enable the small teaching groups to take place, not solely for Pupil Premium children, but for the enrichment of the whole school.
+- To continue the high level of additional staffing to enable the small teaching groups to take place, as well as individual support as necessary.

 - To continue funding extra-curricular and enrichment activities so that all our children are allowed to experience activities/trips which may otherwise be unobtainable to them.
 This enables them to have an opinion, grow in confidence and try new things!
 Many of the children in school are thrilled to take part in our enrichment opportunities and they enjoy experiences which they never forget, long after leaving Netherton Moss.

-- To continue the refurbishment of various areas for learning around the school.
+- To continue to provide resources to promote learning around the school.
 This is to ensure high quality learning environments for the small, targeted intervention groups, as well as providing areas for pastoral care.

 Other funded enrichment activities: